-All of Giorgetti Houston's condos will have striking outdoor spaces.
+All of Giorgetti Houston's condos have striking outdoor spaces.
 It's just one of the Sudhoff properties that attracted Douglas Elliman.

 The Sophie sits on a prime piece of real estate and doesn't skimp on anything.